 Intra-Cytoplasmic Sperm Injection or ICSI as it's better known is a specialised laboratory technique that has revolutionised treatment for fertilisation problems, and in particular, male factor infertility, since its introduction in 1992.

-If you would like more information about ICSI then you can speak to one of our IVF specialists now.Speak to us
+If you would like more information about ICSI then you can speak to one of our patient support team now.Call us 0333 240 7300

 What does ICSI involve?

 The ICSI procedure is performed in the lab, after the egg collection.
 ICSI involves the injection of a single sperm into the fluid contents of the egg cell, called cytoplasm.
 A glass pipette, which is finer than a human hair, is used to collect a single sperm and inject it into the egg.
 The fertilised embryo(s) is then transferred to the women’s womb.
 Other than this element in the lab, your experience of treatment is the same as that of patients undergoing IVF.

 This type of fertility treatment is particularly suitable for couples who have a male factor infertility problem such as:

 - the sperm has morphology or motility issues

 - the sperm needs to be surgically collected for example the male has had a vasectomy

 ICSI itself is very successful at helping the sperm and the egg to fertilise, success rates tend to be very similar to conventional IVF.
 On average, around 70-75% of eggs fertilise with the ICSI procedure.